 If the change is within a business function though, the strategy could be developed further down.

 Let's say the design department is moving to a new suite of design software.
 Senior management would not need involvement and the head of the team + their supervisor might suffice.
 They would also want IT involved and maybe even HR for training.

-Measuring the results of the strategy you take around change management will be heavily dependent on the type of organization you are.
+Measuring the results of the strategy you take around change management will heavily depend on the type of organization you are.

-You want to, at the very least, aim to develop a format where you have clear objectives, goals and KPIs that will allow you to track the progress throughout the change.
+You want to, at the very least, aim to develop a format where you have clear objectives, projects, and KPIs that will allow you to track the progress throughout the change.

 Here are some helpful links:

 Change is a big thing, whatever your organization's size or business.
-So do not expect people to want change overnight (this is where the old 'a change is as good as a holiday' doesn't apply!).
+So don’t expect people to want change overnight (this is where the old saying “a change is as good as a holiday” doesn't apply!).

 You have to help them (and yourself) prepare for the change and to deal with it.
 Ensuring their participation in every stage of the change is the best way to be transparent and to convince them that the change will bring a positive outcome to them as well as the organization.

-Ultimately, if you follow the outline above, you’ll be ahead of most in terms of having a strategic approach to the change management process, allowing you and your organization to adapt with agility and positivity.
-Apply this approach to your organization in our Free Change Management Strategy Template!
+If you follow the outline above, you’ll be ahead of most in terms of having a strategic approach to the change management process.
+This will enable you and your organization to adapt with agility and positivity.
+Apply this approach to your organization with our Free Change Management Strategy Template!